 Rob is the voice of Grand Rapids Rowing at local regattas.
 He enjoys photography and rowing in the adult recreation program.
 Rob was previously the GRRA Communications Director for two years.

-Greg is currently the Applications Engineering Manager at Burke E. Porter machinery, where he is heavily involved in monetizing solutions, and project management.
-Greg plans to be involved in the financial aspects of the club looking for ways of minimizing the out flow of cash, while maximizing the return on the expenditures and offer support to the club where ever possible.
+Greg is currently the Applications Engineering Manager at Burke E. Porter Machinery where he is heavily involved in monetizing solutions and project management.
+Greg plans to be involved in the financial aspects of the club; looking for ways of minimizing the outflow of cash, while maximizing the return on the expenditures and offer support to the club wherever possible.

 Laurie first got involved with rowing by being a rowing parent for her daughter, who rowed at Forest Hills Central and Michigan State.
 She took a Learn To Row class in 2003 after having a hip replacement - and the rest is history.
 She never crosses a bridge without looking to see if it's good rowing water ands one of the crazy people who rowed on December 13th on the Grand River.
 She rows on the Muskegon River by Hardy Dam in her single and in an 8+ with GRRA.
 One of her proudest moments was rowing the 26.2 mile/43,164 m Grand River Marathon Regatta last fall in a quad.
 In the winter, she rows 5 days a week with the Caloosa Coast Rowing Club in Cape Coral, FL.
 In February, she stroked an 8+ with the Sarasota Rowers at the World Class Nathan Benderson Rowing Park, where she also served as a dock master.
 Most regattas you can find her working as a dock master with her green flag and tennis ball on a stick.